“Both parents and teachers will find this book invaluable.”

 “[Vitamin N is] an insightful and practical guide chock full of inspirational advice.”

 “Richard Louv’s Vitamin N should find its place in the list of essential vitamins!”

 “Anyone who works with children will embrace this title [Vitamin N]; families will be thrilled by its offerings.”

 “The future will belong to the nature-smart—those individuals, families, businesses, and political leaders who develop a deeper understanding of the transformative power of the natural world and who balance the virtual with the real.
 The more high-tech we become, the more nature we need.”

-Supported by groundbreaking research, anecdotal evidence, and compelling personal stories, Louv identifies seven basic concepts that can help us reshape our lives.
-By tapping into the restorative powers of nature, we can boost mental acuity and creativity; promote health and wellness; build smarter and more sustainable businesses, communities, and economies; and ultimately strengthen human bonds.
+Supported by landmark research, anecdotal evidence, and compelling personal stories, The Nature Principle identifies seven basic concepts that can help us reshape our lives.
+By tapping into the restorative powers of nature, we can promote mental and physical health and wellness; build smarter and more sustainable businesses, communities, and economies; and ultimately strengthen human bonds.